madjungle/spree_suppliers/README.md

 Spree Suppliers is an extension for Spree to allow add suppliers to products.

 This is based on a fork of johnwilliams/spree-suppliers.
+It has been modified to work with Spree 1.1, and to make the Supplier-Product relationship many-to-many rather than one-to-many.

 Installation
 ------------